giacomo-santoni/SC-project/README.md

 # 2.3 Dataset features and rearrangement
 This dataset is very imbalanced towards the not-dazzled cameras, with a percentage of 99.7% - 0.3%.
 So, with this kind of data, a neural network would be very good in finding the not-dazzled cameras, but only because they are in larger amount.
 For this reason, I applied an augmentation on the dazzled cameras.
 Moreover, I applied a cut on the cameras with less than 40 photons, since they don't give useful information for the track reconstruction, reducing the dataset to ...
-Then, I split the dataset into 3: train dataset of $\approx 10^5$ events, validation dataset of $\approx 10^5$ events and test dataset of $\approx 10^5$ events.
+Then, I split the dataset into 3: train dataset of $\approx 10^5$ events, validation dataset of $\approx 10^3$ events and test dataset of $\approx 10^4$ events.
 The augmentation dataset was attached to the train dataset, yielding to an abundance of 65% not dazzled/35% dazzled.

 # 4. CNN MODEL and RESULTS
-In the module **training_model.py**, there is the construction of CNN.
-First the dataset was divided into three sets: train_ds, val_ds, test_ds from the simulated data with the respective labels from the ROOT ones, with the SplitDataset() and PrepareDataset() functions.
-Once the data were ready, a _Sequential_ model was built, that presents:
+In the module **training_model.py**, there is the construction of CNN, through a _Sequential_ model, that presents:

 output_bias = keras.initializers.Constant(initial_bias)
 model = models.Sequential([